Giphy/GiphyAPI/README.md

 ## Translate Endpoint

 The translate API draws on search, but uses the Giphy "special sauce" to handle translating from one vocabulary to another.
 In this case, words and phrases to GIFs.
-Example implementations of translate can be found in the Giphy [Slack](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut), [Hipchat](https://marketplace.atlassian.com/plugins/com.giphy.api.hipchat), [Wire](https://wire.com/news/giphy-say-it-with-gif), or [Dasher](https://dasher.im/).
+Example implementations of translate can be found in the Giphy [Slack](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut), [Hipchat](https://marketplace.atlassian.com/plugins/com.giphy.api.hipchat), [Wire](https://wire.com/news/giphy-say-it-with-gif), or [Dasher](https://dasher.im/) integrations.
 Use a plus or url encode for phrases.

     http://api.giphy.com/v1/gifs/translate?s=superman&api_key=dc6zaTOxFJmzC